chatgut/searchService/README.md

 - **POST** */search/add*

 Add a new chat entity to be indexed for searching.
+(This is just for testing purposes and does not publish any message to the RabbitMQ queue)

 - **GET** */search/findAll*

-Retrieve all indexed chat entities.
+Retrieve all indexed chat entities from the RabbitMQ queue.

 - **GET** */search/findById/{id}*

-Retrieve a chat entity by its ID.
+Retrieve a chat entity by its ID from the RabbitMQ queue.

-- **GET** */search/findByName/{name}*

-Search for chat entities by user name.

 - **GET** */search/findText/{text}*

-Search for chat entities containing specific text.
+Search for chat entities containing specific text from the RabbitMQ queue.